PerceptronV/perceptronv/README.md

 ### Hi, I'm PerceptronV!

+I'm interested in creating explainable systems with human-like intelligence.

 - 🦾 I do projects related to machine learning, LLMs, NLP, networks/graphs, programming languages, and anything cool and hacky
-- 🧠 I like learning AI, algorithms, number theory, languages, and the acoustic guitar!
+- 🧠 I like learning AI, algorithms, number theory, languages, and the guitar 🎸
 - 🧩 I'm interested in anything computer science, physics, maths, philosophy, literature, or linguistics...
 - ⛺ ... and I enjoy the great outdoors!
 - 🤝 Feel free to reach out about anything!